phetsims/phet-info/doc/phet-software-design-patterns.md

 Here are some issues that have investigated trying to bring creation and disposal closer together:
 * https://github.com/phetsims/axon/issues/84
 * https://github.com/phetsims/axon/issues/93

-## Drag Forwarding
-(formerly known as the Creator Pattern or Model Element Creator Pattern, or Toolbox)

-TODO: describe the problem, event forwarding, model/view creation, instance management, phet-io, accessibility

-Many simulations show a "Toolbox" with "tool" icons which can be dragged into the play area and returned to the toolbox.
-This can be divided into the following steps:
-1. Create the icons and display them in the toolbox.
-2. Add a listener on the icon.
-When pressed, (a) the icon is hidden (b) optionally-a new object is created (in the model or the view) (c) pointer events are forwarded from the toolbox item to the corresponding view object listener.
-If the view object is persistent (such as a ruler), it may need to be moved to the front.
-Some simulations may animate this step.
-3. The view object listener has a release listener that checks whether the item should go back into the toolbox.
-In some simulations, the bounding boxes are checked for intersection.
-In some simulations, the center of the dragged object must be inside the toolbox.
-If the object is dropped into the toolbox, the play area object is disposed or hidden, and the icon is shown again.
-Some simulations may animate the object going back to the toolbox.

-See implementations discussed in https://github.com/phetsims/scenery-phet/issues/214

-Simulations that use SimpleDragHandler.createForwardingListener:
-* Capacitor Lab Basics (Voltmeter)
-* Circuit Construction Kit (Circuit elements and sensors)
-* Equality Explorer (Terms)
-* Fluid Pressure and Flow (Sensors)
-* Masses and Springs (Ruler and timer)
-* Projectile Motion (Tracer and measuring tape)

-Simulations that use DragListener.createForwardingListener
-* Energy Skate Park (Measuring tape)
-* Fractions Suite (Pieces, fraction elements and containers)
-* Wave Interference (Tools)

-Interested developers: MK, DB, JO, JB, SR*, CK, MB

 ## Enumerations